7 Signs You’re Dealing with High-Functioning Depression

 What Is High-Functioning Depression?

-People with high-function depression are typically diagnosed with persistent depressive disorder (PDD).
-Common symptoms of PDD include a lack of energy or constant fatigue.
-In addition, those with PDD or high-functioning depression experience the symptoms for at least two years.
+People with high-function depression often have persistent depressive disorder (PDD), marked by constant fatigue and a lack of energy.
+Those with PDD experience symptoms for at least two years.

 What Are the Signs of High-Functioning Depression?